 Students are required to purchase a copy of August Wilson's Fences.
+Books are available for purchase in the campus bookstore.
 All other reading assignments are housed in our Canvas course site.

 Other Required Materials

 For each class meeting, students are required to have the following materials at hand: